-The Best Mattress for Hip Pain 2021Updated on January 19, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress for Hip Pain 2021Updated on February 25, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 One of the most important functions of sleep is giving the body a chance to rest, recover, and recuperate.
 However, in order to achieve these ends, we need quality sleep, and this means avoiding sleeping in ways that contribute to aches and pains.